 How does the GentleWave process work?

 The root canal itself doesn’t feel much different from getting a cavity filled.
-Dr. Van will first numb the area, then work on the tooth.
+Our doctors will first numb the area, then work on the tooth.
 Some people may request nitrous or sedation, but these aren’t necessary for most people.

 While traditional root canals typically require two appointments, using the GentleWave technology will often mean only one appointment is necessary to complete the procedure.